DaveyPlugers/cmp-project-collaboration/README.md

 <br/>Turn on the thermodynamic mode.
 9. --No_Plot
 <br/>Allows plots to be turned off.
 Otherwise, when using these two modes, you can find the corresponding plots in folder `./plot`.
-### Relevant report
+### Relevant material
-For more detail about MOSIM, you can check out our report in this repository.
+For more detail about our code, you can check out our presentaion slides in this repository.
 ### Authors
 - [Davey Plugers](https://github.com/DaveyPlugers)
 - [Zhen Xiang](https://github.com/boson112358)